 Aleś Bialacki is a Belarusian human rights defender, public figure, head and founder of the Human Rights Defending Center „Viasna“ (“Spring”), the Nobel Peace Prize laureate in 2022, a political prisoner.
-He was detained in July, 2021, according to criminal charges that can result in 7 years of imprisonment.
+He was detained in July, 2021, according to criminal charges.
+On March 3th, 2023 Aleś Bialacki received 10 years in a medium-security penal colony.

 Aleś Bialacki was born on September, 25th, 1962, in the urban settlement of Vyartsilya in the Republic of Karelia, where his Belarusian parents worked at that time.
 In 1965, the family returned to Belarus and settled in the town of Śvietḷahorsk.